Kate Burton (actress): Film and television

 In 2011, Burton appeared as Marie Kessler, a veteran monster hunter, and the aunt of Nick Burkhardt in the opening episodes of the NBC supernatural drama Grimm.
 Since 2012, she plays the recurring role of Vice President Sally Langston in the ABC hit show Scandal, for which she again received an Emmy nomination.
 In 2015, it was reported that Burton was cast in a leading role in the U.S. remake of the French-language film Martyrs, which opened theatrically in January 2016.
 In March 2017, she reprised her role as Aunt Marie Kessler in the series finale of Grimm.

 Other work

 Burton has narrated numerous audiobooks, including works by: Patricia Cornwell, Lisa Scottoline, Iris Johansen, and Dean Koontz.

 Personal life

 In 1985, Burton married Michael Ritchie, Artistic Director of the Center Theatre Group in Los Angeles and one of the producers of the Broadway musicals The Drowsy Chaperone and Curtains.
 They met in 1982, while Ritchie was stage manager of a revival of Noël Coward's Present Laughter at the Circle in the Square Theatre in New York City in which Burton was playing the character Daphne.
-They have two children, a son, Morgan Ivor and a daughter, Charlotte Frances.
+They have two children, son Morgan Ivor and daughter Charlotte Frances.
 Burton became a U.S. citizen in 2005, and also holds a U.K. passport.